-73. Noninterference (within the funded "program or activity") with federal law enforcement: information-communication restrictions; ongoing compliance
+70. Noninterference (within the funded "program or activity") with federal law enforcement: 8 U.S.C.
+1373 and 1644; ongoing compliance

-- 1. With respect to the "program or activity" funded in whole or part under this award (including any such program or activity of any subrecipient at any tier), throughout the period of performance, no State or local government entity, -agency, or -official may prohibit or in any way restrict-- (1) any government entity or -official from sending or receiving information regarding citizenship or immigration status to/from DHS; or (2) a government entity or -agency from sending, requesting or receiving, or exchanging information regarding immigration status to/from/with DHS, or from maintaining such information.
-Any prohibition (or restriction) that violates this condition is an "information communication restriction" under this award. - 2.
-The recipient's monitoring responsibilities include monitoring of subrecipient compliance with the requirements of this condition. - 3.
-Allowable costs.
-Compliance with these requirements is an authorized and priority purpose of this award.
-To the extent that such costs are not reimbursed under any other federal program, award funds may be obligated for the reasonable, necessary, and allocable costs (if any) that the recipient, or any subrecipient at any tier that is a State, a local government, or a public institution of higher education, incurs to implement this condition.
+1. With respect to the "program or activity" funded in whole or part under this award (including any such program or activity of any subrecipient at any tier), throughout the period of performance, no State or local government entity, -agency, or -official may prohibit or in any way restrict-- (1) any government entity or -official from sending or receiving information regarding citizenship or immigration status as described in 8 U.S.C.
+1373(a); or (2) a government entity or -agency from sending, requesting or receiving, maintaining, or exchanging information regarding immigration status as described in either 8 U.S.C.
+1373(b) or 1644.
+Any prohibition (or restriction) that violates this condition is an "information-communication restriction" under this award.